-The school currently offers 2 classes in FS1, 3 classes in FS2, 1 year 2 class, 2 year 2 classes 1 year 3 class and 1 year 4 class.
+The school currently offers classes from FS1 to year 6.
 With the small number of students currently attending the school and the accordingly small class sizes (no more than 12 per class), children who attend Oaktree primary school receive a significant amount of attention from class teachers where the student to teacher ratio is 6:1.

 There are currently 28 nationalities in the school, with approximately 21% being UK passport holders and a significant number of French-speaking students (10%), who have joined the school because of its classes for French native speaking children.

 Teachers have been recruited primarily from the UK, Ireland, Syria and Yemen.
 All are experienced primary teachers (mostly gaining their experience in the UK, with 4 staff having previous experience in the UAE and Oman).
 The majority have 3 to 4 years postgraduate experience which means that they are up-to-date with current teaching practices.

 Following a rigourous process of recruitment, the Principal is determined to ensure that there is excellent communication between staff and management and this is assured by a daily staff meeting followed by weekly professional development sessions.

 The ethos of the school is very much focused on a sense of positivity.
 The goal is to achieve a sense of happiness among staff and children through a feeling of security and sense of purpose.
 The school aims to ensure that children are contented but determined and success follows on from this.
 This approach is based on positive psychology and a goal of positive education with protection and care for staff and students.